codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 		$logger = service('logger');
 		$renderer = service('renderer', APPPATH.'views/');

-.. php:function:: session( [$key] )

-	:param string $key: The name of the session item to check for.
-	:returns: An instance of the Session object if no $key, the value found in the session for $key, or null.
-	:rtype: mixed

-	Provides a convenient way to access the session class and to retrieve a stored value.
-For more information, see the :doc:`Sessions </libraries/sessions>` page.

 .. php:function:: shared_service ( $name [, ...$params] )

 	:param   string   $name: The name of the service to load